PaoloMazzon/Vulkan2D/README.md

    	SDL_DestroyWindow(window);

 And that's about all you need.
 You can freely manipulate the window, if Vulkan2D detects a window change the renderer will automatically adjust.
+Check the examples in `examples/` for full examples you can compile.

 TODO
 ====